 When it comes to wearables, battery life can vary dramatically from one brand to another and even from one model to another within the same brand.
 While charging your battery may not be a huge issue, it can represent something of an inconvenience if it happens when you want to go out.

 Both the Fitbit Versa and the Ionic only have a 4-day battery life which means if you are going away, you will almost certainly have to take your charger with you.
-The Fitbit Charge 3 offers a slightly better battery life at up to 7 days.
-By comparison, the Suunto range offers a little longer when it comes to battery life with an average of 10 days from both the Suunto Ivoactive 3 and the Suunto Spartan Sport.
-If you are looking for something a little more from your battery life, then the Suunto 9 has a feature which allows you to change to a different mode when battery life is running out.
+The Fitbit Charge 5 offers a slightly better battery life at up to 7 days.
+By comparison, the Suunto range offers a little longer when it comes to battery life with an average of 10 days from both the Garmin Vivoactive 3,4 and the Suunto Spartan Sport.
+If you are looking for something a little more from your battery life, then the Suunto 9 has a feature that allows you to change to a different mode when battery life is running out.

 - Any of the Suunto range offers a better battery life, but for innovation, it has to be the Suunto 9.

 A clear display is a must when it comes to a fitness wearable.
 You want something that you can take a quick glance at while continuing with your exercise.
 At first glance, there is one big difference between the two brands.
 Fitbit models have a more rectangular face with easy to read digital display.
-The 1.4-inch screen of the Ionic offers a very clear, at a glance, view of your data.
+The 1.34-inch screen of the Versa 3 offers a very clear, at a glance, view of your data.
 It also provides a really good screen resolution.
-The Fitbit Blaze has an even bigger screen at 1.6 inches, but it loses something in the resolution.

 Again, your final choice when selecting a wearable really will come down to exactly what you are looking to get from it.
 For the more serious exercise fanatic, Suunto offers a wider range with more useful features that can help you train better.
 From the Suunto Traverse Alpha with its complete outdoor capability to the Suunto 7 with its sports and lifestyle solutions.

 If, however, you are looking for something to track your steps and help with lifestyle improvements, then you really cannot go wrong with a Fitbit.
-They offer all of the tracking features that you might want on a daily basis that can help you to up your exercise, watch what you eat or just see how active you actually are.
-The Inspire is a great choice of fitness tracker.
-However, if you are looking for something with more features, the Versa 2 could be the best choice.
+They offer all of the tracking features that you might want on a daily basis that can help you to up your exercise, watch what you eat, or just see how active you actually are.
+The Inspire is a great choice for a fitness tracker.
+However, if you are looking for something with more features, the Versa 3 could be the best choice.